dbour13/svgpoint/readme.md

 ﻿# SVG Points

-This is a simple library for extracting lists of points from an SVG image.
+This is a simple c# library for extracting lists of points from an SVG image.

 ## Usage